Book Online

 Manoeuvres and technical faults

 Technical errors, like failing to complete a manoeuvre correctly, are also common reasons for failure.
-It’s all about practice—especially under test-like conditions so make sure you practise reverse parking, parallel parking, and three-point turns so you feel more comfortable.
+It’s all about practice—especially under test-like conditions, so make sure you practise reverse parking, parallel parking, and three-point turns so you feel more comfortable.

 How can you avoid failing?